jekyll/jekyll/docs/_docs/windows.md

 [nokogiriReleases]: https://github.com/sparklemotion/nokogiri/releases "Nokogiri Releases"
 [nokogiriFails]: https://github.com/sparklemotion/nokogiri/issues/1456#issuecomment-206481794 "Nokogiri fails to install on Ruby 2.3 for Windows"

+## Installation via RubyInstaller

+RubyInstaller is a self-contained Windows-based installer that includes the Ruby language, an execution environment, important documentation, and more.

+1. Install a package manager for Windows called [RubyInstaller](https://rubyinstaller.org/).
+2. Install Jekyll and Bundler via a command prompt window: `gem install jekyll bundler`
+3. Check if the installation is accessible: `jekyll -v`

+Optionally you can use [Autoinstall Jekyll for Windows](https://github.com/KeJunMao/fastjekyll#autoinstall-jekyll-for-windows).

 ## Time-Zone Management
 Since Windows doesn't have a native source of zoneinfo data, the Ruby Interpreter would not understand IANA Timezones and hence using them had the `TZ` environment variable default to UTC/GMT 00:00.
 Though Windows users could alternatively define their blog's timezone by setting the key to use POSIX format of defining timezones, it wasn't as user-friendly when it came to having the clock altered to changing DST-rules.